 Many of the studies looked at lemon balm used in conjunction with other herbs.
 Further research is needed to determine the efficacy of lemon balm when used alone.

 There’s also research to suggest that lemon balm can be used to relieve menstrual cramps and premenstrual syndrome (PMS).

-A 2015 study researched the effect of lemon balm in reducing the intensity of cramps in 100 high school girls.
+A researched the effect of lemon balm in reducing the intensity of cramps in 100 high school girls.
 The girls took either a lemon balm essence or a placebo for three consecutive menstrual cycles.
 The intensity of PMS symptoms was analyzed before and one, two, and three months after the trial.
 The group who took the lemon balm reported a significant reduction in symptoms.
 Further research is needed to confirm these findings.